OrgGinu/GitHubSolution/README.md

 # GitHubAutomate

-GitHubAutomate is a simple web service that listens for organization events to know when a repository has been created.
-When the repository is created, this service automates the protection of the default branch.
+GitHubAutomate is a simple web service that listens for GitHub organization events to know when a repository has been created.
+When the repository is created, this service automates the protection of the default branch of the repository.
 It will also create an issue with @mention that outlines the protections that were added.

 Technologies & versions
 *  ASP .NET Core Web API